jgnewman/cream-and-sugar/README.md

 At this point, assuming the array is not empty, we'll hit the third pattern.
-We'll increment the counter, call `fun` on the first item in the list (called `head`) and the new counter, then recurse with 3 arguments again.
+We'll increment the counter, call `fun` on the first item in the list (called `head`) and the original counter, then recurse with 3 arguments again.
 But this time, we'll pass in just the remaining list items (called `tail`) as well as our incremented counter.